nigelhorne/CGI-ACL/README.md

 ## deny\_country

-Give a country, or a referecnce to a list of countries, that we will not allow access to
+Give a country, or a reference to a list of countries, that we will not allow access to

     use CGI::ACL;